An Audience Of Swans

 Rebecca looked a second time and realized that Jack was being paid ^160.

 Jack scoffed and loaded his weapons.
-“Yea because first threat in a room is an unarmed translator.”
+“Yea, because the first threat in a room is an unarmed translator.”

 “Stupid fucking job, what a jip.”

 Rebecca kicked her feet and started to head off to her meeting place.
 Following a GPS on her tablet.
-Following the path through the exotic market that surrounded her, her ears being filled with music and shouting as people tried to sell their wares.
-She smiled as she was bumped around by those in a bigger rush than her, keeping an eye on her pockets from wandering pickpockets she eventually made her way to the meeting location.
-She knocked on the door where a thin panel slid open to reveal two large brown eyes, and a deep booming voice.
+Following the path through the exotic market that surrounded her, her ears were filled with music and shouting as people tried to sell their wares.
+She smiled as she was bumped around by those in a bigger rush than her; keeping an eye on her pockets from wandering pickpockets, she eventually made her way to the meeting location.
+She knocked on the door, where a thin panel slid open to reveal two large brown eyes and a deep booming voice.

 “What do you want?”

 Rebecca looked at her tablet, reading off the key phrase.
 “Looking for work, the kind where a tongue can make two people happy.”
 Her face scrunched as she read it aloud.
 Not realizing what she was saying till she had said it.

 The door panel slid closed again.
 A few clicks and clanks later, the door opened, revealing the owner the booming voice.
 His large form dwarfed the door that he held open.
 Rebecca entered cautiously, watching her back as she walked past the bodyguard at the door.
 At the end of the corridor, she reached a T-intersection.
 Before turning back, the same deep voice called out from behind her.